NikKowPHP/social-brain/chapters/chapter-10.md

 ---

 You now have a diagnostic tool to prepare for and de-mine the most challenging conversations.
 You can navigate conflict with intention and skill.

-But all of these tools have been tested in the context of our own culture.
-What happens when our communication system has to interface with a completely different one?
+But all these tools have been tested in the context of our own culture.
+The next challenge is to learn how to conduct when the orchestra is playing from a completely different sheet of music.

-Our next step is to investigate how the brain adapts to the complex and nuanced worlds of group dynamics and cross-cultural communication.